 Best time to ask for a raise

 There is no hard and fast rule when asking for a raise.
 If you, however, decide to ask for higher salaries, ensure that the timing and conditions are right.
 The request for a raise should feel timely and necessary for an employer.
 Otherwise, try your luck again in the future.
+However, if you’re unsure about your wage and hour rights or need advice on the matter, consulting an employment lawyer los angeles could help you make an informed decision.
+They can even ensure you get fair pay according to your work profile.

 Worst time to ask for a raise